TaiwoEnoch/appoint-doctor-frontend/README.md

 # 📖 Appoint With A Doctor FrontEnd <a name="about-project"></a>

 The Appoint Doctor Project is a user-friendly web app for booking doctor appointments.
-It offers secure login using Devise-jwt and supports multiple user roles (patient, doctor, admin).
+It offers secure login using Devise jwt and supports multiple user roles (patient, doctor, admin).
 Admins can add/delete doctors.
 Users can schedule/cancel appointments and view their appointment list.
 The app simplifies the process of finding and managing medical appointments online.

 ## 🛠 Built With <a name="built-with"></a>